 This holiday season will be different than any other as we physically distance and stay home.
 It's more important than ever to be mindful of our health.

 “Maintaining healthy habits through the holidays is a challenge, but it’s so important,” says Heart & Stroke registered dietitian Carol Dombrow.
 “With a little planning and mindfulness, you can find a healthy balance and still enjoy the season.”

 These tips will help you have a healthier holiday.

 Eat for balance

-Regular physical activity boosts feel-good endorphins that help you manage stress.
+Regular physical activity boosts feel-good endorphins hat help you manage stress.
 Winter sports like skating, tobogganing and skiing are a great way to make the most of the season.
 Prefer to stay warm?
-Consider indoor swimming or melt stress away with a yoga class.
+Melt the stress away with an online yoga or workout class.